Northwest family business transforms clutter into cash

 "My advice is to never think anything is worthless.
 You'd be shocked about how something so random could be worth so much money,” said Rivers.

-Oh - and one more bit of advice - if you're lucky enough to win our BEST OF WESTERN WASHINGTON prize - twenty five hundred dollars in cash - or gold - Rivers has one more piece of advice:
+Oh - and one more bit of advice - if you're lucky enough to win our BEST OF WESTERN WASHINGTON prize - $2,500 in cash - or gold - Rivers has one more piece of advice:

 "Take the gold!
 Take the gold!"